What Lies Beneath

 I was surprised by how much of an outright sequel 2008's Quantum of Solace was to 2006's Casino Royale — as opposed to just being the next movie starring Craig as Bond.
 The series has had callbacks to previous installments, sure, but I believe that Quantum was the first Bond movie to include actual flashbacks to an earlier film via archive footage.
 While Skyfall doesn't follow Quantum as directly as Quantum did Royale, more time having passed between the stories, it certainly seems to conclude a trilogy that taken as a whole provides an extended "origin" for James Bond and his trappings as we've come to know them.

-Skyfall, written by Neal Purvis, Robert Wade, and John Logan, gives us our first meeting between Craig's Bond and Q (played by Ben Whishaw, looking to me for all the world like the guy next in line to star in Doctor Who).
-Bond's old homestead is destroyed.
+Skyfall, written by Neal Purvis, Robert Wade, and John Logan, gives us our first meeting between Craig's Bond and Ben Whishaw's Q. Bond's old homestead is destroyed.
 The last cast member carried over from pre-Craig entries in the Eon oeuvre is written out as Dench's M dies, replaced by Ralph Fiennes.
 We see Moneypenny assume her role as M's secretary after spending time as a field agent alongside 007.

 Apropos of its title, Skyfall finds Bond and, later, all of MI6 laid low both literally and metaphorically.
 In the prologue Bond falls into a river from a speeding train after being accidentally shot by Moneypenny, played nicely by Naomie Harris and identified only as Eve until the end of the film — in a reveal that surprised me in more than one way, as I'd avoided leaks but also hadn't really noticed that Moneypenny doesn't turn up in Casino and Quantum.
 Bond resurfaces after some time away, presumed dead, to aid M in tracking down the source of assaults on SIS being conducted by someone who knows the system intimately.
 Following the destruction of its offices in South London, MI6 relocates to backup headquarters underground.